Beauty

 Jacquemus spring/summer '24.
 Photo: @hungvanngo

 That said, these slicked-back styles only cover the basics of gel styling.
 If we think outside of the box, and are willing to put some more effort into our finished 'do, we find ourselves exploring a whole new world of glossy possibilities.
-The amount of product and how it is applied will shift of the final style, with a small dollop resulting in carelessly swept back hair (after all, Mean Girls thought us our hair looks sexier when swept back) that doesn't compromise on volume.
+The amount of product and how it is applied will shift the final style, with a small dollop resulting in carelessly swept back hair (after all, Mean Girls taught us our hair looks sexier when swept back) that doesn't compromise on volume.

 Then there's the simple braid; a style that those of us sporting fluffy butterfly layers dread.
 But with a tub or tube of gel on hand, it is easy to tame each rebellious strand, glueing them in place to form a sleek and slick braid.
 Albeit it slightly easier to manage, it follows the same sculpting concept as classic finger waves.